prince98batra/practice/SOP_Cron.md

 ### 8.3 Directory for Hourly Cron Jobs
 **Location:** `/etc/cron.hourly/`

-The /etc/cron.hourly/ directory is for scripts that need to run every hour.
-Any executable script placed in this directory will automatically run hourly.

-**Use Case:** For scripts that perform frequent checks or cleanups.
+**Use Case:** Running scripts every hour for frequent tasks like monitoring or cleanup.

 #### Step 1: Copy your hello.sh script to the /etc/cron.hourly/ directory:
 ```
 sudo cp /home/ubuntu/hello.sh /etc/cron.hourly/
 sudo chmod +x /etc/cron.hourly/hello.sh
 ```
 The script will now run automatically every hour, as /etc/cron.hourly/ is for hourly tasks.

 ### 8.4 Directory for Daily Cron Jobs
 **Location:** `/etc/cron.daily/`

-The /etc/cron.daily/ directory is for scripts that need to run once a day.
-Any executable script placed in this directory will automatically run daily at a time set by the system (usually at 6 AM).

-**Use Case:** For simple maintenance scripts that should run daily.
+**Use Case:** Running scripts once a day for maintenance tasks like backups.

 #### Step : Copy your hello.sh script to the /etc/cron.daily/ directory: